Turquoise Value, How Much is Turquoise Worth?

 |Composition||plastic||reconstituted/chalk||required stabilization or unstable host rock/ high calcite and quartz in matrix||stabilization and minor imperfections in matrix||pro stabilization pure natural turquoise/ solid matrix||rare elements in matrix|

 |1 to 10||1||2-3||4-5||6-7||8-9||10|

-The time and energy needed to process raw stones to make them presentable adds a small value.
+The time and energy needed to process raw stones to make them presentable add a small value.
 Raw turquoise stones, also known as rough stones, are stones that have been pulled directly from the earth in its most natural state.
-In an unprocessed state it can be very hard to judge the true value of the stone.
+In an unprocessed state, it can be very hard to judge the true value of the stone.
 It must first be processed so that the stone can be displayed at its finest.
 Raw stones have now added value (1).
 Stones can be rolled and polished, machines can help to create standard size cabochons for mass production jewelry making (2).
-Stones or can be made into cabochons by machine (3) or can be hand cut and shaped cabs (4).
+Stones or can be made into cabochons by a machine (3) or can be hand cut and shaped cabs (4).
 Finally, stones can be sculpted by an artist (5).